 These are Web sites and blogs that Absolute Write thinks every writer ought to know about.
-We’re interested in knowing what you think, so please comment or contact us if you have a site you think we should consider including.

 - Agent Query

 - Agent Query offers a free searchable database of literary agents.

 - Jennifer Jackson has been an agent at the Donald Maass Literary Agency since 1993.
 She discusses publishing news, good and bad queries, and offers practical advice about writing and publishing.
 Jennifer Jackson on Twitter.

 - Jennifer Represents….

 - Jennifer Laughran is an agent at Andrea Brown Literary Agency specializing in children’s &YA fiction.
 Jennifer Laughran is on Twitter, too.